 A few decades ago it was common to string charangos with various weights of nylon fishing line.
 Now good sounding strings which are accoustically superior are made in North and South America.
 From Argentina a good brand is Hispana in the US good charangos strings are made by Mari.
-I sell charango strings with the proper gauges in black nylon for $7 a set plus shipping.
+I sell charango strings with the proper gauges in black nylon for $20 for 2 sets plus including shipping.
 See our email address at foot of page.

 Black Nylon Charango Strings by Mari (USA) And Hispana (Argentina)

 How charango tuning is like Ukulele and Guitar tuning